-Closed loop technology is no longer a pipe dream, with the first of these next-generation systems set to hit market within a year or two.
+Closed loop technology is no longer a pipe dream, with the first of these next-generation systems set to hit market within the coming years.

 Please read on to hear what Tim has learned about the Medtrum closed loop system:

 Medtrum Report by Tim Street